Alexei1999/features-applier/README.md

   builder
     // Always apply the authentication HOC
     .applyHooks(withAuthentication)
-    // Conditionally apply the admin hook
-    .applyHOCs.filtered((props) => props.user === "Admin", useAdminFeatures);
+    // Conditionally apply the admin hook based on the condition in the first parameter .applyHOCs.filtered((props) => props.user === "Admin", useAdminFeatures);
 })(UserComponent);